-part ID Specify the part ID (integer number from 1 to 32).
+Point data

-point data Specify point data.
+Specify the the point data.

+Part Orient

-part orient Optional.
-Integer expression used to register the part orientation along with the point
+Integer expression used to register the part orientation along with point data.

-data.
+'''

-PF_PARTORIENT_FRONT=1 The part faces up.

-PF_PARTORIENT_BACK=2 The part faces down.
+PFPARTORIENTFRONT=1 The part : faces up.
+PFPARTORIENTBACK=2 The part faces : down.

-user data Optional.
+'''

+User Data

 Real expression used to register the user data along with the point data.

 This is used to register data (point data, part orientation, user data) to the parts coordinates queue.

-Under normal circumstances, PF_QueAdd is not needed as the parts coordinates queue is generated automatically within the Part Feeding process.
-This is used when using unique vision processes (using the PF_Vision callback function).
+The parts coordinates queue is generated automatically within the Part Feeding process.
+Under normal circumstances,

+PF QueAdd is not needed.
+This is used when using unique vision processes (using the PF Vision callback function).

 Data is added to the end of the parts coordinates queue for the specified part ID.
 However, data will be registered according to the sorting method set should one be applied using PF_QueSort.